Length Width Height – Definition with Examples

 Units of measurement for length, width, and height

-We can use many units of measurement to measure length, width and height.
-In the US, we use the imperial system, so we’ll often measure length, width and height in inches, feet, yards and miles, depending on the size of our object.
-Elsewhere, the metric system of millimeters, centimeters and kilometers is used.
+We can use many units of measurement to measure length height width.
+In the US, we use the imperial system, so we’ll often measure length, width, and height in inches, feet, yards, and miles, depending on the size of our object.
+Elsewhere, the metric system of millimeters, centimeters, and kilometers is used.

 Importance of accuracy in measurement